Bagbati massacre: Background

 Bagbati Union was situated 14 km to the north west of Sirajganj sub-divisional headquarters.
 It is now under Sirajganj Sadar Upazila of Sirajganj District.
 When the Pakistan Army launched the Operation Searchlight and moved in to Sirajganj, hundreds of Bengali from Sirajganj and the surrounding areas took refuge in the villages of Bagbati, Harinagopal, Pipulberia and Dhaldob under Bagbati Union.
 A day before the massacre, a meeting was held at Ghorachara School between the Razakars and the Peace Committee.
 At the meeting it was decided that more than 500 people of Bagbati, Haringopal and Alokdia would be eliminated.

 Killings

 On the early morning of 27 May, in a joint operation the Pakistani army, Al Badr, Razakars and the Peace Committee, surrounded the villages.
 The Al Badrs opened fire indiscriminately and killed more than two hundred people, mostly Bengali Hindus.
-Numerous residences were looted on set on fire by the Al Badr, Razakars and the Peace Committee.
+Numerous residences were looted and set on fire by the Al Badr, Razakars and the Peace Committee.
 The Pakistan Army raped the womenfolk.
 Days after the massacre, the survivors dumped the dead bodies in the wells of the deserted houses of the erstwhile landlords of Bagbati and Dhaldob.